tatthon/network-project/README.md

 # network-project

-# Multi-Client Chat Application using Socket Programming in TypeScript
+# Multi-Client Chat Application using Socket.IO in TypeScript

 This project implements a chat application with the following features:
 - Multiple clients connecting to a server